When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: W4A4 Fragility Diagnosis for COD

 Naive W8A8 and W4A8 remain close to FP32, while naive W4A4 collapses sharply.
-Specifically, ~\cref{tab:motivation} shows that $S_\alpha$ drops from $0.888$ (FP32) to $0.443$ (naive W4A4), while the global clip factor increases from $c_g=2.794$ to $5.121$, the step size inflates from $\Delta=0.404$ to $3.651$, and the zero-bin mass rises from $\rho_0=0.141$ to $0.418$.
+Specifically, \cref{tab:motivation} shows that $S_\alpha$ drops from $0.888$ (FP32) to $0.443$ (naive W4A4), while the global clip factor increases from $c_g=2.794$ to $5.121$, the step size inflates from $\Delta=0.404$ to $3.651$, and the zero-bin mass rises from $\rho_0=0.141$ to $0.418$.
 The same figure shows that COD-TDQ brings the diagnostics back toward the FP32 regime, with $S_\alpha=0.837$, $c_g=3.114$, $\Delta=0.565$, and $\rho_0=0.191$ under W4A4, as shown in~\cref{fig:failure_mechanism}.

 These measurements isolate two requirements for reliable W4A4 COD.
 First, range selection must be token-local to prevent background tokens from dominating the dynamic range.
-Second, the quantizer must explicitly control zeroization for boundary-heavy activations.
-Sec.~\cref{sec:method} operationalizes these requirements with token-group ranges (DSTG) and dual-constraint range projection (DCRP).
-The detailed testable predictions and measurement protocols to Supp.
+Second, the quantizer must explicitly control zeroization for boundary-heavy activations. ~\cref{sec:method} operationalizes these requirements with token-group ranges (DSTG) and dual-constraint range projection (DCRP).
+Detailed testable predictions and measurement protocols are provided in Supp.
 Sec.~S2.5.
 The dominant failure factor is therefore 4-bit activations rather than 4-bit weights.

 Static Symmetric Weight Quantization.
 Weights are quantized once with standard symmetric uniform quantization and remain fixed during inference.
 Activation robustness is dominated by the activation-side design in~\cref{sec:DSTG}.
 Let $W\in\mathbb{R}^{O\times I}$ denote a weight matrix with output dimension $O$ and input dimension $I$.
 Let $s\in\mathbb{R}^{O}$ denote per-output-channel scales with $s_o>0$.
 We use broadcasted division: $(W/s)_{o,i}=W_{o,i}/s_o$.
 Weight quantization is